DOOM 3 - bfg

 I think Extraction Point was still the same in regard to production standards, but I believe Perseus Mandate was scaled down in elements such as lighting.
 That said, I enjoyed all three greatly, and even Fear 2, for me, was a pretty solid experience.
 I don't think my 4870X2 liked it much, though.

 Yes, I think it may have been Perseus Mandate.
-It sticks out as I remember somethings like lots of missing shadows.
+It sticks out as I remember something like lots of missing shadows.

-I then moved on to an x1950 pro, which is still one of favourite favourite graphics cards ever, largely because of Oblivion having loading screens almost every 30 seconds while travelling in the forests.
+I then moved on to an x1950 pro, largely because of Oblivion having loading screens almost every 30 seconds while travelling in the forests, which is still one of my favourite graphics cards ever.
 That graphics card had some outstanding image quality at the time.

 Oblivion was also another example of ground breaking AI, but perhaps for all the wrong reasons. :D